 Why should it be necessary?

-Well, in most other musical ensembles there's a code of conduct already
+Well, in most other musical ensembles there's a code of conduct

-it just wouldn't be the done thing - especially
+free-form improv, it just wouldn't be the done thing - especially

 if you were the person in charge of the cannons...

 But where the basis of the music is the very notion of improvisation,

 clearly there's room for chaos and anarchy if there aren't at least

 genres tend to benefit from a degree of unpredictability - and in

 the event of matters descending into disorder any such disagreements

 can be resolved with a healthy punch-up, more often than not on

 stage.
 This often improves the performance from the audience's point

-And so I present a guide to the etiquette pertaining to the jazz soloist
+And so I present a guide to the etiquette pertaining to the jazz

-social mores that are largely unspoken.
+understanding of the social mores that are largely unspoken.